Flaudz/CatjaJS/README.md

 ## What did i mean?
-If you notice in every line above this text has the same ending (with one line of javascript) And that is becurse what we want with this library is that it is easier to add effect and feauters with only one line of javascript.
+If you notice in every line above this text has the same ending (with one line of javascript) And that is becurse what we want with this library is that it is easier to add effect and features with only one line of javascript.
 That is our goal😉

 ## Get it in your project